kristinagxy/lightnovel_gender/README.md

 The notebook lemmatizing the power frame is in [Preparing_agency_power_lemma_csv.ipynb](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/Preparing_agency_power_lemma_csv.ipynb)

-The dictionary containing information about the series is in [all_dict.pickle](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/all_dict.pickle)

 The notebook describing the corpus, and conducting the visualizations and analysis of power scores is in [lightnovel_analysis.ipynb](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/lightnovel_analysis.ipynb)

 The notebook conducting other analysis (modifiers and possessions) is in [lightnovel_other_analysis.ipynb](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/lightnovel_other_analysis.ipynb)

+## information about the series and the output dataframe

+The dictionary containing information about the series is in [all_dict.pickle](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/all_dict.pickle)

 The csv of the final information about the characters (name, gender, novel series, volume, genre, power in 5 parts) are stored in [output_9.csv](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/output_9.csv)

 # Thank you!!